AmpersandTarski/documentation/tutorial/data-in-spreadsheets.md

 In this section we will make an Ampersand script that is based on an existing spreadsheet.
 This technique is useful for bottom-up design of an information system.
 This has many uses in practice, because people tend to administer a lot in spreadsheets for lack of proper information systems to support them.
+Ampersand has a facility that allows you to import existing .xlsx files with minimal changes.

-# Translation to tables \(n-ary relations\)
+# Theory: tables vs. binary relations

 We can consider Ampersand as a finite system of relations.
 Every relation is a set of pairs and each pair contains two atoms.
 Suppose we want to store that in a relational database.
 An obvious implementation would be to map every relation to a table.
 That yields a database filled with two-column tables.
 This gives rise to the following question: Can we store relations more efficiently?

 This chapter studies ways to use database tables wider than two columns.
 The purpose is to get more efficient code by exploiting the strengths of relational databases.
 This translation must maintain the semantics of Ampersand in the eyes of its user.
 She may still perceive the world as a system of relations.
 All laws of relation algebra remain applicable in this world.

-## Example
+### Example

 Let us look at an example to get a feeling for this translation.
 Consider the following table.